yablochko8/color-finder-semantic-search/COOKBOOK.md

 };
 ```

-Sure enough, "very fast car" gives us a result of "100 Mph", success!
+Sure enough, a wuery for "very fast car" gives us the named color "100 Mph", a speedy red #c93f38.
+Success!

 ## Step 12 - Add in all the data

 At this point I added in all 30,355 entries.
 This took about 8 hours because I was too impatient to add in batching at the beginning.

-- 🟢 Good news: It cost me $0.02 of API costs for the embedding values.
+- 🟢 Good news: It cost me only $0.02 of API costs for the embedding values.
 - 🔴 Bad news: It pushed me over the database size limits on Supabase...

 ## Step 13 - Upgrade Supabase